jcrist/msgspec/docs/source/usage.rst

 ~~~~~~~~~~~~

 `datetime.datetime` values are serialized as RFC3339_ encoded strings in JSON,
 and the `timestamp extension`_ in MessagePack.
-Only `timezone aware
+Only `timezone-aware
 <https://docs.python.org/3/library/datetime.html#aware-and-naive-objects>`__
-datetime objects are supported.
-During decoding, all timezones are normalized
+datetime objects are supported by default (timezone-naive datetimes can be
+supported using an ``enc_hook``, see :doc:`extending`).
+During decoding, all
-to UTC.
+timezones are normalized to UTC.

 .. code-block:: python